woedev/testing/docs/cios.md

 If you are on macOS or Linux, you may download & run [this script](/assets/files/d2x_offline_ios.zip), and it will download the WAD files for you.
 :::

-1. Power off your console.
-2. Insert your SD card or USB drive into your computer.
+1. Insert your SD card or USB drive into your computer.
-3. On your computer, download [NUS Downloader](https://github.com/WiiDatabase/nusdownloader/releases/latest/download/NUSD-Mod-NUS-Fix.zip).
+2. On your computer, download [NUS Downloader](https://github.com/WiiDatabase/nusdownloader/releases/latest/download/NUSD-Mod-NUS-Fix.zip).
-4. Copy all files from the NUS Downloader `.zip` to a folder on your computer.
+3. Copy all files from the NUS Downloader `.zip` to a folder on your computer.
-5. Run `NUS Downloader.exe`.
+4. Run `NUS Downloader.exe`.
-6. Navigate to `Database` > `IOS` > `IOS38`, then select `v4123`.
+5. Navigate to `Database` > `IOS` > `IOS38`, then select `v4123`.
     + Ensure that "Pack WAD" is checked.
     + *Don't* check "Patch IOS".
 That is the cIOS Installer's job.
-7. Click `Start NUS Download!`.
+6. Click `Start NUS Download!`.
-8. Repeat the above steps for `IOS56 v5661`, `IOS57 v5918` and `IOS58 v6175`.
+7. Repeat the above steps for `IOS56 v5661`, `IOS57 v5918` and `IOS58 v6175`.
-9. When the process is complete, there will be a folder named `titles` in the same folder as the NUS Downloader.
+8. When the process is complete, there will be a folder named `titles` in the same folder as the NUS Downloader.
-10. Open the `titles` folder and navigate through them until you locate the four WAD files you downloaded.
+9. Open the `titles` folder and navigate through them until you locate the four WAD files you downloaded.
-11. Place each WAD file on the root of your SD card or USB drive.
+10. Place each WAD file on the root of your SD card or USB drive.
     + This must be the same device containing the d2x cIOS Installer.

 ::: info